 The outline that will be followed when preparing baseline human health risk assessments for PGDP is provided in Appendix C of this document.
 This outline is consistent with that in RAGS, Part A (EPA 1989a), and in Kentucky Risk Assessment Guidance (KDEP 2002) and includes all sections that must be included in a complete baseline human health risk assessment.
-As such, some portions of the outline may not be applicable to some baseline human health risk assessments of limited scope; however, any baseline human health risk assessments of limited scope; however, any baseline human health risk assessment and second level headings in the order presented.
+As such, some portions of the outline may not be applicable to some baseline human health risk assessments of limited scope; however, any baseline human health risk assessment prepared for PGDP will include the major and second level headings in the order presented.
 Major headings that will appear in all baseline risk assessments are "Results of Previous Studies," "Identification of Chemicals of Potential Concern," "Exposure Assessment," "Toxicity Assessment," "Risk Characterization," "Uncertainty in the Risk Assessment," "Conclusions and Summary," and "Remedial Goal Options Development."
 In addition, each baseline human health risk assessment will contain introductory material that delineates the scope and objectives of the assessment.